-Another 26 words (2 lines of text) are included under the topic Early Albro Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Albro Notables in all our PDF Extended History products and printed products wherever possible.

 For many English families, the social climate in England was oppressive and lacked opportunity for change.
 For such families, the shores of Ireland, Australia, and the New World beckoned.
 They left their homeland at great expense in ships that were overcrowded and full of disease.
 Many arrived after the long voyage sick, starving, and without a penny.
 But even those were greeted with greater opportunity than they could have experienced back home.
 Numerous English settlers who arrived in the United States and Canada at this time went on to make important contributions to the developing cultures of those countries.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Albro were among those contributors:

 Albro Settlers in United States in the 17th Century

 - John Albro (c.
 1617-1712), early settler to the Colony of Rhode Island and Providence Plantations in 1634; he became a magistrate, and a long-time military officer in the Portsmouth Militia in the colony

 Albro Settlers in United States in the 19th Century

 - Miss S J Albro, who arrived in San Francisco, California in 1855